elifaydiin/ReCapProject2/README.md

-ReCapProject-RentCar Project
+Recarproject
-This project was generated with Angular CLI version 11.0.6.
+This project was generated with Angular CLI version 11.2.3.

 Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.